In this comprehensive guide, we cover everything you need to know about workers' compensation insurance, including:

 Do I still need disability insurance if I’m covered by workers' compensation?

-While workers' compensation is nice, it's not the same as having an individual disability insurance plan.
+While workers' compensation is nice, it's not the same as having a disability insurance plan.
 In fact, it pales in comparison.

 Typically, workers' compensation programs only cover employees of the company.
 Most states do not require workers' compensation coverage on contractors.
 This makes disability insurance an ideal way for these types of workers to protect their source of income in the event they become unable to work.